 So send us your scripts!
 We want them smelling like pine trees by the time they land in our Inbox.
 (Electronic submissions only, please.
 PDF format required.)
-Submissions are due by October 12, 2013 at midnight.
+Submissions are due by October 18, 2013 at midnight.
 Selected plays will be announced no later than November 9th, with the festival itself taking place in December.
 Last year’s festival SOLD OUT its three performances, so if you have hilarious holiday-themed short plays, this is a great opportunity for them to be seen.

 We encourage playwrights from all across the world to submit their work.
 Past submissions have come from countries as far-reaching as France, Russia, and Czechoslovakia … we hope we’re spelling that right.
-Please submit all materials to: Elizabeth Elston, Literary Manager at email@example.com.
+Please submit all materials to: Spenser Davis, Artistic Director at email@example.com.

 Thank you, and we look forward to reading your work!